 Whether it’s our roads, bridges, or railways- we need to make sure Putnam County’s infrastructure is safe, sound and reliable.
 It’s part of what enhances our quality of life and it’s one of many key factors that businesses and families may consider when they are looking to relocate.

-Our county roads already make-up close to 200 center lane miles of roadway within our county.
-Add that up with our local town roads and that’s a lot.
+Our county roads already make-up close to 120 center lane miles of roadway within our county and the county government is responsible for their maintenance in addition to other roads which add up to over 200 miles between the Hudson River and the Connecticut border.
+Include that with all our local town roads and it’s a lot.
 On average, county and local roads make up more than 75% of all center lane miles of road across the state.
 For years, our county’s bridges have also been managed by county government.
 We need to make sure our county’s transportation infrastructure is maintained and restored as part of a larger business plan for the county.

 Likewise, our leaders in county government must continue to speak and work with its state and federal delegation to ensure our access to the Metro-North railroad from the Harlem and Hudson lines is maintained and remains safe for the hundreds of commuters and visitors who rely on them.

-In the Assembly, I served on the Assembly Transportation Committee and as co-chair of the Assembly Minority Conference’s Transportation & Critical Infrastructure Task Force.
-I traveled and assessed the infrastructure needs – roads, bridges, water, sewer, and more – in county and local governments all over the state.
+In the Assembly, I serve on the Assembly Transportation Committee and as co-chair of the Assembly Minority Conference’s Transportation & Critical Infrastructure Task Force.
+I traveled and assessed the state’s infrastructure needs – roads, bridges, water, sewer, and more – in county and local governments.
 Many of the challenges we face are the same as our fellow New Yorkers in other portions of the state.

 As County Executive I’ll build on the experience, knowledge, and relationships I have and work to: